Juan-Jones/earnonlinemoney/content/blog/how-to-start-a-youtube-channel.md

 ### 5. Choose a Type of YouTube Channel

 * Vlogs: Vlogging channels are personal video diaries where creators share their daily lives, thoughts, and experiences.
-Read this post on [how to start a vlog]({{< relref "how-to-start-a-vlog" >}}).
 * Gaming: Gaming channels focus on video game content.
 This can range from Let's Plays and walkthroughs to reviews and live streaming.
 * Educational: Educational channels provide instructional content on a wide variety of subjects.
 * Beauty and Fashion: These channels are popular for their practical advice and often feature product reviews and collaborations with brands.